Biggest medical negligence cases in Canadian history

 Knowing these important cases will give you an overview of how your case might move forward.
 It can also give you an idea of the type of evidence you must prepare to support your claims and the arguments that these cases have used.

-Here, the Supreme Court of Canada (the Court) stated that every medical practitioner must demonstrate a reasonable degree of skill and knowledge.
+In establishing the standard of care, it was held that every medical practitioner must demonstrate a reasonable degree of skill and knowledge.
 They must also exercise a reasonable degree of care when attending to patients.

 In this case, Dr. Sylvester, an anesthesiologist, was held liable for medical negligence when an explosion occurred during a tonsillectomy.
 This caused severe burns to the infant, John Crits, plaintiff in this case.